hranicka/ha-jablotron/custom_components/jablotron_web/README.md

 ### During Setup
 1. **Credentials**: Email and password for jablonet.net
-2. **Service ID** (optional): Select which device to monitor (e.g., house, a car)
+2. **Service ID** (optional): Select which device to monitor (e.g., a house, a car)
 3. **PGM Control Code** (optional): Numeric code required for switching PGM outputs on/off
-   - Only needed if you want to control switchable PGMs
+   - **Required for switches**: Without this code, no switch entities will be created
+   - Binary sensors for PGMs will still be available for monitoring
+   - Can be added later via integration options (triggers automatic reload)
    - Similar to a password for PGM control
 4. **Temperature sensor names**: Customize each sensor (e.g., "Venku", "Kotel")